Signs Childhood Trauma Is Affecting Your Adult Life

 “What happened that led me to respond this way?”

-This shift from self-blame to curiosity creates space for deeper understanding.
+This shift from self-blame to curiosity creates space for deeper understanding and begins to open the door to change.

 The Integration Phase: Moving From Insight to Change